UmarFarooq-Ch/Django-Boilerplate/README.md

-# Boilerplate for Django Restframework
+# Boilerplate for Django Rest framework
 This project is a simple boilerplate of django-restframework with sigin and signup functions